jlund0/CoffeeLoyalty/README.md

    ![image](https://github.com/jlund0/CoffeeLoyalty/assets/72682409/5b649866-86c6-46e0-812a-a12c433a089b)

 2. FrontEnd_Admin
-   the app shops will use to add cards and coffees to users apps
+   the app shops will use to add cards and coffees to users' apps

 3. Backend
    no longer in use

 ## Getting Started

-### prerequisite
+### Prerequisite

 install node.js